w3c-ccg/w3c-ccg.github.io/publish_minutes.md

 Create the date directory inside the `meetings` repo:
 - If adding minutes for the main CCG meeting, create a directory named `yyyy-mm-dd` (eg. `2020-12-01`)
-- If adding minutes for a task force, add a suitable suffix to the directory name, eg `2020-12-01-vc-education`
+- If adding minutes for a task force, add a suitable suffix to the directory name.
+Current suffices include:
+    - vc-education
+    - vchttpapi
+    - did-resolution

+Examples:
+- For a main CCG meeting occuring on 2021-06-29: `2021-06-29`
+- For a VC-EDU meeting occuring on 2021-06-28: `2021-06-28-vc-education`

 ## Step 2: Fetch and clean up the log file